 Third cranial nerve disorders can impair ocular motility, pupillary function, or both.
 Symptoms and signs include diplopia, ptosis, and paresis of eye adduction and of upward and downward gaze.
 If the pupil is affected, it is dilated, and light reflexes are impaired.
-If the pupil is affected or patients are increasingly unresponsive, CT is done as soon as possible.
+If the pupil is affected or patients are increasingly unresponsive, neuroimaging is done as soon as possible.

 Third cranial (oculomotor) nerve disorders that cause palsies and affect the pupil commonly result from aneurysms (especially of the posterior communicating artery) and transtentorial brain herniation (see Brain herniation.) and less commonly from meningitis affecting the brain stem (eg, TB meningitis).
 The most common cause of palsies that spare the pupil, particularly partial palsies, is ischemia of the 3rd cranial nerve (usually due to diabetes or hypertension) or of the midbrain.
-Occasionally, a posterior communicating artery aneurysm causes complete oculomotor palsy and spares the pupil.
+Occasionally, a posterior communicating artery aneurysm causes oculomotor palsy and spares the pupil.

 Symptoms and Signs

 Diplopia and ptosis (drooping of the upper eyelid) occur.
 The affected eye may deviate slightly out and down in straight-ahead gaze; adduction is slow and may not proceed past the midline.
 Upward gaze is impaired.
 When downward gaze is attempted, the superior oblique muscle causes the eye to adduct slightly and rotate.
 The pupil may be normal or dilated; its response to direct and to consensual light may be sluggish or absent (efferent defect).
 Mydriasis (pupil dilation) may be an early sign.